-The Centre for Research on Play in Education, Development & Learning (PEDAL) is a new research centre within the Faculty of Education and launched on Thursday 22 October 2015 with a Seminar live streamed from St Catharine's College, Cambridge.
+The Centre for Research on Play in Education, Development & Learning (PEDAL) is a research centre within the Faculty of Education at the University of Cambridge.

-Nevertheless, the play opportunities for children living in modern urban environments (now the majority of children world-wide) are increasingly curtailed, both within their homes and communities and within their schooling.
+Nevertheless, play opportunities for children living in modern urban environments (now the majority of children world-wide) are changing - at home, in school and in the community.
 At the same time, play remains a relatively under-researched area within developmental science, with many fundamental questions still unanswered.

-It is the aim of the PEDAL research centre to contribute to the process of addressing these questions, and to work with educators and policy makers to inform practice and policy in relation to this evidence.
+It is PEDAL's aim to address these questions, and to work with educators and policy makers to inform practice and policy in relation to this evidence.

 Building children's writing skills through learning through play

-Below is a video shown at the launch, which is about the Play, Learning and Narrative Skills (PLaNS) project conducted at the Faculty of Education by Dr David Whitebread (Principal Investigator) and Dr Marisol Basilio (Research Associate).
-In the PLaNS project, we developed and evaluated an innovative approach to teaching narrative and writing skills in primary education through guided play.
+Below is a video about the Play, Learning and Narrative Skills (PLaNS) project conducted at the Faculty of Education by Dr David Whitebread (Principal Investigator) and Dr Marisol Basilio (Research Associate).
+The PLaNS project developed and evaluated an innovative approach to teaching narrative and writing skills in primary education through guided play.
 This approach gives children control over their learning process in a fun, hands-on and engaging way, while providing the necessary instructional support through the design of activities and explicit learning objectives.
-The project was funded by the LEGO foundation.
+PLaNS was funded by the LEGO foundation.